nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**<br>
 * Outstanding fees can only be added and edited using Lesson Commands.
-* Outstanding fee displayed in Student details is the sum of all the student's lesson's outstanding fees.
+* Outstanding fee displayed in Student details is the sum of all the student's lessons' outstanding fees.
 </div>

 --------------------------------------------------------------------------------------------------------------------

 #### Adding a lesson's outstanding fees: `ladd`

-Adds outstanding fees to specific lesson.
+Adds outstanding fees to a specific lesson.
 Uses the Lesson Add command as seen in [Adding a lesson](#adding-a-lesson-ladd).

-In the event that you have existing outstanding fees for the lesson prior to adding the lesson, you can add outstanding fees as a field when adding lesson.
+In the event that you have an existing outstanding fees for the lesson prior to adding the lesson, you can add outstanding fees as a field when adding the lesson.
-Outstanding fee is an optional field and if not added with lesson, TAB will assume outstanding fees for the newly added lesson as $0.00.
+Outstanding fee is an optional field and if not added with lesson, TAB will assume the outstanding fees for the newly added lesson as $0.00.

 Format: `ladd 1 COMPULSORY_FIELDS f/OUTSTANDING_AMOUNT`